 - (1) Intent.
 The provisions contained herein are intended to promote the health, safety, and general welfare of the citizens by permitting the installation of alternative energy systems while maintaining and adapting to the existing character of the district, subject to conditional use approval. - (2) Conditional accessory equipment.
 Rooftop photovoltaic solar systems shall be conditional accessory equipment to conforming and nonconforming buildings and structures in all zoning categories.
 Nothing contained in this chapter shall be deemed to prohibit the installation of rooftop photovoltaic solar systems as accessory equipment to conforming and nonconforming buildings, including buildings containing nonconforming uses, provided conditional use approval is first obtained.
-Rooftop photovoltaic systems shall be evaluated for conditional use on the basis of the overall compatibility with neighboring structures, in terms of aesthetics, location, visibility, and integration with new and existing structures on the property.
-A conditional use shall not be denied on the basis of the appearance of the equipment used or limited in any manner that would unreasonably reduce the efficacy of the system.
+Rooftop photovoltaic systems shall be evaluated for conditional usedesign review on the basis of the overall compatibility with neighboring structures, in terms of aesthetics, location, visibility, and integration with new and existing structures on the property.
+A conditional useDesign review approval shall not be denied on the basis of the appearance of the equipment used or limited in any manner that would unreasonably reduce the efficacy of the system.
 Said systems must be meet or exceed all applicable Florida Building Code requirements for high velocity wind zones. - (3) Height.
-The height of rooftop photovoltaic solar systems shall not be greater than five feet above the roof and shall not exceed the town's maximum height limitation described in section 90-44.1. - (4) Tree removal.
+The height of rooftop photovoltaic solar systems shall not be greater than five feet above the roof-and shall not exceed the town's maximum height limitation described in section 90-44.1. - (4) Tree removal.
 Any removal of trees shall require a tree removal permit from Miami-Dade County. - (5) Maintenance.
-The rooftop photovoltaic solar system shall be properly maintained and be kept free from hazards, including but not limited to, faulty wiring, loose fastenings, being in an unsafe condition or detrimental to public health, safety, or general welfare.
+The rooftop photovoltaic solar system shall be properly maintained and be kept free from hazards, including but not limited to, faulty wiring, loose fastenings, being in an unsafe condition or detrimental to public health, safety, or general welfare. - (6) Rooftop photovoltaic systems shall be exempt from application and permit review fees.